-European Schoolnet's Future Classroom Lab (FCL) has inspired several teachers, schools and organisations to create their own "learning labs" or to enhance their learning spaces.
-Also, other independent, similar initiatives have shown interest to link up with FCL to develop their concept and exchange ideas.
-To link these difference initiatives together Future Classroom Lab has created an open network of Innovative Learning Labs and Spaces.
-Find the network of learning labs in this map.
+European Schoolnet's Future Classroom Lab (FCL) has inspired several teachers, schools, and organisations to create their own "Learning Labs" or to enhance their learning spaces.
+Moreover, other independent, similar initiatives have shown interest to link up with FCL to develop their concept and exchange ideas.
+To link these difference initiatives together Future Classroom Lab has created an open network of Innovative Learning Labs.

-What is a 'learning lab'?
+What is a Learning Lab?

-- It is a flexible learning space and allows for easy reconfiguration according to the needs of the learning activity.
+- is a flexible learning space and allows for easy reconfiguration according to the needs of the learning activity.
 It allows for easy and flexible repositioning of learners and teachers.

 - ‘Professional' learning labs: These labs have usually an extended target audience, strong management (incl. clear vision and organisation support), and a strong connection with commercial partners.

-- Industry-based learning labs, created by commercial entities to showcase their technology through training and interactive hands-on presentations.
+- Industry-based learning labs: created by commercial entities to showcase their technology through training and interactive hands-on presentations.